 In February 2016, the FASB issued an ASU that will require recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 This ASU affects accounting and disclosure more dramatically for lessees as accounting for lessors is mainly unchanged.
 This ASU will be effective for us on January 1, 2019, with early adoption permitted.
-We are in the process of evaluating the impact this guidance may have on our consolidated financial statements.
+While this guidance will lead to us establishing a lease asset and liability for our operating leases, we do not expect the impact to be significant to our consolidated financial statements.